ScriptHost/Stand-Chat-Coms-List/README.md

+# I won't update this list anymore as [the original owner)(https://rxcf.github.io/Stand-CCL/) restarting maitaining the list.

 # Informations :
 - Original Command List : https://rxcf.github.io/Stand-CCL/
 - The list you are looking at has been updated as late as Stand 116.10.